 Athena Azevedo is an Art Director, Creative Strategist and Photographer at IF Studio, an award winning NYC based branding and graphic design agency.
 Athena has worked closely with the creative team since joining the studio in 2013 and has contributed works resulting in 64 Graphis awards.
 Her previous experience in freelance ranges from producing art exhibitions to managing photojournalists.
 Athena holds her B.A. in Interdisciplinary Field Studies from the University of California Berkeley.
 A big believer in interdisciplinary media, when Athena isn’t at the studio, you can find her volunteering her time among opera singers and composers in the early stages of developing the International Brazilian Opera Company.
 Reviewer Preference: Open to seeing motion samples in addition to still photography.

-June Bateman is the owner of June Bateman Fine Art and has been a gallerist, private art dealer and consultant specializing in Fine Art Photography of the 20th and 21st Century since 1999.
-She has mounted and curated dozens of well-received exhibitions at her former SoHo gallery and elsewhere, served on numerous photography-based auction committees, and been a guest lecturer, panelist on photography issues and portfolio reviewer for over fifteen years.
+June Bateman has been a gallery owner and private art dealer since 1999, specializing in Fine Art Photography of the 20th and 21st centuries.
+She has mounted dozens of well received exhibitions at her SoHo gallery and elsewhere, and has been a lecturer and portfolio reviewer for many years, including at The International Center of Photography, Parsons, The New School, and the PSPF, New York.
 Reviewer Preference: Interested in seeing work by photographers with some experience.
 Interested in traditional and experimental work.
 Open to seeing motion samples and other new media in addition to still photography.

 Photography Consultant Sherrie Berger is a creative collaborator with expertise in entertainment and high-end celebrity portraiture, documentary and fine art photography, production, marketing and public relations.
 She conducts workshops and works one-on-one with photographers designing and implementing successful career strategies, producing photo shoots, creating marketing and publicity campaigns for exhibitions, photography events and special projects.
 Previously she headed up the west coast photo department for ABC Television, and subsequently, the high-end celebrity portraiture division of Corbis, an international stock and syndication agency.
 Sherrie encourages photographers to find and express their authentic vision.
 Reviewer Preference: Open to seeing motion samples in addition to still photography.